- Choose an area of ministry you have interest in exploring.

 - Castries, St. Lucia: Beginning in the summer of 2014, at the request of another church located in St. Croix, we began partnering with Gospel Baptist Church on St. Lucia, a church full of wonderful, loving people who want to make a difference in their community.
 We assist them with construction projects, Vacation Bible School, and community outreach.
 We also enjoy their wonderful hospitality and fellowship with new ideas of partnering constantly emerging.

+Mission trips for 2017 have passed.
+Our next opportunities are available in 2018.
 If you are interested, contact Steve Blanchard.
 All times, costs, and tasks are subject to change depending on information received from on-site personnel.
 Please check the website, bulletins, and other church media outlets for up-to-date information and changes.

 Disaster Response - You can contribute to relief efforts in times of natural disaster through the Baptist General Association of Virginia.